 The different captchas used for the artworks´names, are for this artistic "John Connor" a way to symbolize a resistance against the robotisation of our world.

-Captchas serve as a security query and consist of randomly arranged numbers or letters.
+Captchas serve as a security check and consist of randomly arranged numbers and/or letters.

 With captchas you can check if a human or a machine is involved.

-These captchas are interpreted by BENKA and transformed into a symbol of his artistic struggel.
+These captchas are interpreted by BENKA and transformed into a symbol of his artistic struggle.

 Energy, aggression, spontaneity, passion...it all gets mixed up in a coloured rhythm, revealing the human dimension of BENKA´s painting.